FarmasiaVR/farmasia-vr/README.md

 [Mistake](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/Architecture/Classes/mistake.md)\
 [Task](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/Architecture/Classes/task.md)

-Legacy documentation:\
 [Progress system](/Docs/progress_system.md) **NOTE!
 This is used only in the legacy portions of the game (Changing Room, Membrane Filtration and Medicine Preparation).
 Please, please, PLEASE avoid using this implementation at all costs.
 Only refer to this document if you want to fix problems with the legacy scenarios.**\
 Changing Room, Membrane Filtration and Medicine Preparation scenes use the older "GObject" architecture.
-Unfortunately there wasn't any documentation for the old architecture besides the progress system document that was mentioned above.
+Unfortunately there wasn't any documentation for the old architecture besides the progress system document that was mentioned above.\
+[Conversion from SteamVR](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/conversion.md) (This has already been implemented.)

 [Scenario Overview for Fire Safety](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/GettingStartedFireScenes.md)\
 [Fire Systems Overview](https://github.com/FarmasiaVR/farmasia-vr/blob/dev/Docs/FireSystemsOverview.md)